Tuning Nonradiative Recombination via Cation Substitution in Inorganic Antiperovskite Nitrides: Introduction

-The performance of solar cells is critically governed by the dynamics of photoexcited charge carriers.
-Nonradiative recombination processes dissipate carrier energy as heat, thereby constraining PCE.
-Therefore, suppressing nonradiative recombination is essential for enhancing photovoltaic performance.
-In recent years, the development and application of \textit{ab initio} nonadiabatic molecular dynamics (NAMD) approaches have substantially advanced the understanding of charge carrier lifetimes in LHPs.
-Significant efforts to mitigate nonradiative losses in LHPs have focused on strategies such as surface passivation, compositional engineering, and dimensionality control \cite{wang2025self,wang2024detrimental,chen2019cation,de2018efficient,nayak2025optimizing}.
-First-principles NAMD simulations have further elucidated the influence of structural and chemical features— including grain boundaries, dopants, and environmental effects such as moisture exposure—on charge carrier lifetimes \cite{qiao2024unveiling,shi2022structural,ma2024self,li2021ab,li2018time,wang2024nuclear}.
-These studies collectively demonstrate that nonradiative pathways can be strategically suppressed by tailoring intrinsic and extrinsic material properties, with several computational predictions corroborated experimentally \cite{wang2025self,panigrahi2022tailoring,wang2024detrimental,du2020crystal}.
-Despite these advances in LHPs, the excited-state dynamics of antiperovskites remain largely unexplored.
-Given their promising electronic and optical characteristics, a comprehensive understanding of their nonradiative recombination mechanisms is essential to assess their potential for photovoltaic applications.
+Photovoltaic performance is critically limited by nonradiative recombination processes, which dissipate photoexcited carrier energy as heat.
+In recent years, \textit{ab initio} nonadiabatic molecular dynamics (NAMD) simulations have substantially advanced the understanding of carrier lifetimes in LHPs, demonstrating that nonradiative pathways can be strategically suppressed through strategies such as surface passivation, compositional engineering, and dimensionality control \cite{wang2025self,wang2024detrimental,panigrahi2022tailoring,du2020crystal,chen2019cation,de2018efficient,nayak2025optimizing}.
+Several of these computational predictions have also been corroborated experimentally \cite{wang2025self,panigrahi2022tailoring,wang2024detrimental,du2020crystal}.

-In this work, we investigate the nonradiative recombination dynamics of X$_3$NSb (X = Ca, Sr, Ba) antiperovskite nitrides using real-time time-dependent density functional theory (TDDFT) \cite{runge1984density} combined with NAMD.
-We focus on two central aspects: (i) the influence of increasing the X-site cation size (Ca to Sr to Ba) and (ii) the role of crystal symmetry, with Ca$_3$NSb and Sr$_3$NSb adopting cubic $\mathit{Pm\bar{3}m}$ symmetry and Ba$_3$NSb stabilizing in a distorted hexagonal $\mathit{P6_3/mmc}$ phase.
-Our analysis reveals that variations in cation chemistry and structural symmetry govern the band gap, lattice dynamics, and electronic couplings in distinct ways, collectively shaping carrier recombination behavior.
-These findings highlight the critical role of structural–electronic interplay in guiding the rational design of antiperovskite materials with improved excited-state lifetimes for optoelectronic applications.